Ephenodrom/Flutter-Global-Config/README.md

 class MyApp extends StatelessWidget {
   ...
 }
 ```

 ## Using the configuration in your app

-Instatiate the GlobalConfiguration class and call the getAppConfig($key) or getSharedConfig($key) method.
+Instatiate the GlobalConfiguration class and call any get($key) method.

 ```dart
 import 'package:flutter/material.dart';